BOARD VOTES

 In order to provide a legal opinion for your association, the association attorney need to review the Declaration and By-laws of the association to determine the proper procedure for holding votes between Board meetings.
 After reviewing the documents, and in accordance with local and state law, a true legal opinion can be rendered.
 In closing, when in doubt as to the validity of a vote the Board should ratify their decision at the next duly noticed meeting of the Board of Directors.
 This will avoid most challenges to the validity of the vote.

 Attorneys Franklin G. Pilicy and Chas A. Ryan specialize in working with community associations.
 If you require legal opinion on Board Votes and voting procedures for your community association, we’ll be happy to make time to discuss your Board’s voting options.
-Get in touch with us today to discuss how Pilicy, Ryan & Ward, P.C. can help your condominium or HOA.
+Get in touch with us today to discuss how Pilicy & Ryan, PC can help your condominium or HOA.

 235 Main Street